coleifer/huey/docs/troubleshooting.rst

     With Redis storage, the default ``RedisHuey`` uses a list and preserves insertion order. ``PriorityRedisHuey`` orders by priority score.
+    :py:class:`PostgresHuey` orders by a ``bigserial`` id, which is never reused, so it is always a strict FIFO.

 Result store growing without bound (Redis)
     When using :py:class:`RedisHuey`, task results are stored in a Redis hash.